sekondusg/ubuntu-dev-machine-setup/README.md

   - install Visual Studio Code
   - install some popular Visual Studio Code extensions
 - **role: privacy**
+  - TODO: configure Gnome keyring to store main passwords and copy keys
+  - TODO: configure gpg-preset-passphrase to seed gpg-agent with passphrases.
+See: https://www.gnupg.org/documentation/manuals/gnupg/gpg_002dpreset_002dpassphrase.html
-  - install tor
+  - TODO: install Yubikey tool
+  - TODO: configure GPG defaults to use AES256 as the cipher algorithm
+  - TODO: configure default SSH keys
-  - configure tor to run at boot and prevent using certain countries as exit nodes
+  - TODO: Not needed -- configure tor to run at boot and prevent using certain countries as exit nodes
     - edit `/etc/tor/torrc` if necessary
-  - install proxychains
+  - TODO: Not needed -- install proxychains
-  - configure proxychains to use tor.
+  - TODO: Not needed -- configure proxychains to use tor.
 View [my Medium story](https://fazlearefin.medium.com/tunneling-traffic-over-tor-network-using-proxychains-34c77ec32c0f) to see how to use it
     - edit `/etc/proxychains4.conf` if necessary
-  - install metadata anonymization toolkit
+  - TODO: Not needed -- install metadata anonymization toolkit
 - **role: security**
   - install ClamAV (antivirus) and ClamAV GNOME interface.
 Manual scan from nautilus or from CLI using `clamscan`; clamd not installed for its huge memory footprint